Hook priority collisions

 What gets sent to AI

 Only hook names, priorities, and callback names from critical hooks.
-No source code, no user data, no file contents.
+No source code, no user data.
 Typically under 2KB per scan.

 // Data sent to AI model (summarized)